HAN-2/MOIST/README.md

 B --> isotopic compositions (‰) <br>

 # WHEN THE CODE IS RUNNING:
-When the code is running, there is a dynamic number (%) at the left corner of command window, which is helpful to check if the program is stucked or the time it gonna take.
+When the code is running, there is a dynamic number (%) at the left corner of command window, which is helpful to check if the program is stucked or the roughly running time.

 # HOW TO PLOT:
 There are plotting commands at the end of main program of the short term validation.
 Also, I will post the commands here to illustrate how to extract temporal and spatial soil water and isotope data for further visualization.